flipcoder/siege-tools/README.md

 SiegeRun also forwards your parameters to the target, but looks for special "---"-prefixed flags to invokve special behavior.
 One such switch is "---e" which can filters targets using a regex expression.

-SiegeRun also supports Node.js package.json as hints.
+SiegeRun also supports Node.js package.json files as target hints.

 ## Future ##